-PJC distance learning courses may be suitable for you if:

-- your schedule does not allow you to take traditional college classes. - · you have excellent time management skills. - you are self-motivated. - you have a working knowledge of computer technology and the internet. - you have routine access to a computer off-campus with a reliable internet connection.

-All PJC distance learning courses:

-- · are fully accredited college courses. - offer the same credits as on-campus classes. - · are fully transferable. - can be applied toward graduation requirements. - are inherently the same as courses taught on-campus in terms of academic rigor. - · are delivered online.
+- PJC distance learning courses may be suitable for you if: - your schedule does not allow you to take traditional college classes. - you have excellent time management skills. - you are self-motivated. - you have a working knowledge of computer technology and the internet. - you have routine access to a computer off-campus with a reliable internet connection (broadband access recommended, i.e., cable or DSL). - All PJC distance learning courses: - are fully accredited college courses. - · offer the same credits as on-campus classes. - · are fully transferable. - can be applied toward graduation requirements. - are the same as courses taught on-campus in terms of academic rigor. - are delivered completely online.